Hearing protection device: Exposure limits

 These numerical values do not fully reflect the real situation.
-For example, the OSHA standard sets the Action Level 85 dBA, and the PEL 90 dBA.
+For example, the standard by the American Occupational Safety and Health Administration (OSHA) sets the Action Level 85 dBA, and the PEL 90 dBA.
 But in practice, the Compliance Safety and Health Officer must record the excess of these values with a margin, in order to take into account the potential measurement error.
 And, in fact, instead of PEL 90 dBA, it turns out 92 dBA, and instead of AL 85 dBA – 87 dBA.

 Different types of hearing protection may be used to maximize hearing protection.
 OSHA regulations dictate whether hearing protection is required and if the company must participate in a hearing conservation program.

 But many employers are not implementing these programs effectively, and the risk of hearing loss is not reduced.

 Hunting and firearms

 The shooting of guns for recreational use can lead to hearing loss in the high frequencies.
 The shooting of firearms can cause damage to a variety of cochlear structures due to the high peak sound pressure levels that they generate.
 This can range from 140 to 175 dB.

 Along with the passive noise reduction options usually used vocationally (such as earmuffs and earplugs) there are also active noise reduction devices available.
-Active noise reduction technology is used to provide noise protection like passive options, but also use circuitry to give audibility to sounds that are below a dangerous level (about 85 db) and try to limit the average output level to about 82 to 85 dB to keep the exposure at a safe level.
+Active noise reduction technology is used to provide noise protection like passive options, but also use circuitry to give audibility to sounds that are below a dangerous level (about 85 dB) and try to limit the average output level to about 82 to 85 dB to keep the exposure at a safe level.

-Strategies to help protect your hearing from firearms also include using muzzle brakes and suppressors, shooting fewer rounds, and avoiding using a firearm with a short barrel.
+Strategies to help protect one's hearing from firearms also include using muzzle brakes and suppressors, shooting fewer rounds, and avoiding using a firearm with a short barrel.
 It is recommended to shoot outdoors or in a sound-treated environment, rather than a reverberant environment (an enclosed area with sound-reflecting surfaces).
 If there are multiple people shooting, make sure there is a large distance between the shooters and that they are not firing at the same time.